 SCOVILLE HEAT UNITS: Sources rate this chile in 2 categories- 15,000-30,000 and 50,000-65,000 SHU

 These peppers may be sold fresh, dried or powdered.
-The dried whole chilis are often used to make chile wreaths, or ristras, because when dried they keep their deep red color.
+The dried whole chilies are often used to make chile wreaths, or ristras, because when dried they keep their deep red color.

-It is believed that these peppers are derived from the cayenne pepper, and can be traded with the Cayenne or the Pequin pepper when cooking.
+It is believed that Chiles de Arbol peppers are derived from the cayenne pepper, and can be traded with the Cayenne or the Pequin pepper when cooking.
 They are very hot, so be sure to wash your hands after handling them.
 Other options include guajillo peppers, crushed red pepper flakes, or cayenne powder, depending on the recipe you are working from.

 Chile de Árbol can be used in any dish to add heat and spice, especially chili, salsa, and hot sauces.
 It usually only takes a few peppers added to a pot for significant heat.